Savute under Canvas in the Savuti Channel

 Green shadows on the walls of your tent, faint birdsong filtering through the trees and the sweet fragrance of morning dew on bush vegetation welcome each new day.
 Steaming hot water in your ensuite bathroom’s bucket shower refreshes and revitalises for the day ahead.
 Shady veranda areas offer a vantage point to enjoy the smaller details of riverside life.
 Crispy linens and a spacious double bed welcome weary bodies after a long day of discovery.

-Remote campsites in the pristine game reserve form a setting for five ensuite safari tents, combining the natural beauty of the breathtaking setting with comfort and personalised service.
+Savute Under Canvas remote campsites in the pristine game reserve form a setting for five ensuite safari tents, combining the natural beauty of the breathtaking setting with comfort and personalised service.
 Night time noises filter through canvas walls, exposing guests to the mystique and mystery of Africa after nightfall.

 Tented guest areas create shady spaces to relax in the heat of the day or share a drink with friends in the evening hours, as dishes full of flavour find their way to dining tables.
 Sated, draw your chair closer to the fire as talk and laughter merge into the starry night, swapping stories meant to last a lifetime.